kanata-php/video-metadata-plugin/Readme.md

 ### Install ffmpeg

-For this plugin, you need to install `ffmpeg` on your system.
+For this plugin, you need to install `ffmpeg` and `AtomicParsley` on your system.

 ## Commands